With 151.1 million followers on TikTok and counting, he is the most followed personality on the platform.

 So what is it about Lame that's catapulted him to international internet fame?
-"It's my face and my expressions which make people laugh," he told The New York Times in a recent interview.
+"It's my face and my expressions which make people laugh," he told The New York Times in an interview.
 Lame's simple response does cover the essence of it.
 His videos capitalize on the momentum of viral and often unnecessarily complicated so-called "life hack" videos by pointing out their absurdity with non-vocal, easy-to-understand reaction clips demonstrating how to perform the same task in a much more straightforward manner.
 Using the social media app’s duet and stitch features, he shows how instead of slicing open a banana with a knife, one could simply peel it.

 The thing that really hits the spot, however, is the video equivalent of a "duh" punchline in almost all of Lame's videos.
 Extending his arms as if to say voilà and throwing in an expressive roll of the eyes or shake of the head for good measure, the TikToker makes it clear how some of these life hack videos are trying way too hard.
 His muted reactions, Lame said, are a "global language" that transcends international borders.

 "His content almost debunks or mocks the overproduced trends that happen across social media, whether it's life hacks or other things like that," said Samir Chaudry, a founder of The Publish Press, a newsletter covering the creator economy.
 "He almost represents this authenticity over production.
 I think that's very appealing at scale to people, this feeling of someone not trying too hard, it's something that feels authentic.
 This opportunity to connect with someone who is unaffiliated, underproduced, and feels very real is a juxtaposition of what we're seeing in the social media space."